getkey/personal-website/readme.md

 Now, with your browser, you can go to `/blog/write` to make your first post, which will be saved with a timestamp (for example as `/blog/5592ba9f/title-of-the-post`).
 If you wish to edit a blog post, you must replace its title with `/edit` and got there (with my example you would end up with `/blog/5592ba9f/edit`).

+## TODO

+* Add more branding.
+There is none at the moment.
+* Fix the redirect when creating a new entry.